Tartaric acid, H2C4H4O6, has two acidic hydrogens. The acid is of... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Tartaric acid, H2C4H4O6, has two acidic hydrogens.
 The acid is often present in wines, and a salt derived from the acid precipitates from solution as the wine ages.
 A solution containing an unknown concentration of the acid is titrated with NaOH.
 It requires 24.65 mL of 0.2500 M NaOH solution to titrate both acidic protons in 50.00 mL of the tartaric acid solution.
-Write a balanced net ionic equation for the neutralization reaction
+Calculate the molarity of the tartaric acid solution.

 Verified Solution